Anadil90/animal-soundbook/README.md

 ## Typography choices
-Upon research, i have found that children are attracted towards bright colours like red, orange and yellow, which utlimately increases a child's attention to detail.
-Based on this i have decided to go with a sort of a sunburst color #FFD34E for the background of the Bootstrap cards.
-This color, i feel, contrasts nicely with the color of #FFF2D9, which is basically a cream white color.
+Upon research, I have found that children are attracted towards bright colours like red, orange and yellow, which utlimately increases a child's attention to detail.
+Based on this I have decided to go with a sort of a sunburst color #FFD34E for the background of the Bootstrap cards.
+This color, I feel, contrasts nicely with the color of #FFF2D9, which is basically a cream white color.
 For the background color of the body, the color #F1C40F has been chosen.
 For the border of the cards, the color #6CB4EE has been applied for a subtle contrast between the background and the cards, giving a more tactile look to the cards.
 For the header the color burlywood has been utlized to serve as an element of seperation from the background.
 The blackfonts are easy to read with this color for header background.

 I have sourced the color hex codes from here: [The 20 Best Kids Color Palettes with Hex Codes & AI Design Examples] (https://www.media.io/color-palette/kids-color-palette.html)